cSh4rk/cSh4rk.github.io/links/_posts/2023-04-25-chatgpt-for-bug-bounty-faster-hunting-and-reporting.md

 published: true
 tags: [Web Application Security, Bug Bounty, AI, ChatGPT]
 image: /links/assets/ai.png
-description: "External Link: Nice sample prompts that will give you some ideas on how to use ChatGPT more effectively for Bug Hunting."
+description: "Nice sample prompts that will give you some ideas on how to use ChatGPT more effectively for Bug Hunting."
 ---

 ![](/links/assets/ai.png)